CiscoDevNet/terraform-provider-intersight/website/docs/r/kvm_policy.html.markdown

 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `enable_local_server_video`:(bool) If enabled, displays KVM session on any monitor attached to the server.
 * `enable_video_encryption`:(bool) If enabled, encrypts all video information sent through KVM.
-Please note that this is no longer applicable for servers running versions 4.2 and above.
+Please note that this can no longer be disabled for servers running versions 4.2 and above.
 * `enabled`:(bool) State of the vKVM service on the endpoint.
 * `maximum_sessions`:(int) The maximum number of concurrent KVM sessions allowed.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.